-Mermaids are definitely a big cake trend right now, and Cosmopolitan asked me to make a mermaid cake.
-The full video of this cake can be seen here.
+Mermaids are definitely a big cake trend right now, and the Food Network asked me to make one!
+I tested the design out over the weekend, and also livestreamed this cake (you can watch it here)!
 While there are a lot of different ways to make a mermaid cake, I think a mermaid tail is the most playful!
 Conveniently, it’s also the easiest!!
-My version of this cake was seven layers tall, but you could definitely scale this down to fewer layers.
-I used my go to vanilla cake batter and american buttercream recipe, listed below:
+You can see the full tutorial on how to make this cake below:

 - light turquoise fondant